Dr. Brown's Favorite High FIber Foods

 Hemp seeds 2 Tbsp 2

-• Breakfast: Oatmeal topped with raspberries and chia seeds (~10g)
+• Breakfast: oatmeal with raspberries and chia seeds (~10g)

-High fiber foods are nature’s built-in health protectors—balancing gut health, supporting heart and bone strength, and keeping inflammation in check.
-The simplest step you can take today for better health?
-Add more fiber-rich, whole foods to your plate.
+High-fiber foods are nature's built-in health protectors — balancing gut health, supporting heart and bone strength, and keeping inflammation in check.
+The simplest step today?
+Add more fiber-rich whole foods to your plate.
+A quality probiotic can further support your gut microbiome.